AMINO ACIDS MAJORGROUPS OF AMINO ACIDS

 (i) Neurotransmitter :

-Neurotransmitter are chemical messengers which transmit signal through chemical synapse.
+The neurotransmitter is a chemical messenger which transmit a signal through a chemical synapse.
 Neurotransmitters are either alpha-amino acids or its derivatives.
-Like lycine, glutamate, -amino butyric acid (GABA, a derivative of glutamate), and serotonin and melatonin (derivatives of tryptophan) all are neurotransmitters.
+Like lycine, glutamate, -aminobutyric acid (GABA, a derivative of glutamate), and serotonin and melatonin (derivatives of tryptophan) all are neurotransmitters.

 (ii) Hormones -